beginning of content

 Tips to help you stay safe:

 Your medicines are important for your health — even during a natural disaster.
-If you have to evacuate your home and it's safe to do so, pack your medicines, prescriptions, healthcare cards and your doctor’s contact details.
+If you need to evacuate your home and it's safe to do so, pack your medicines, prescriptions, healthcare cards and your doctors' contact details.

 Tips to help you stay safe:

-Watch out for snakes or spiders that may have taken refuge in your house or among the debris after a flood or cyclone.
+Watch out for snakes or spiders that may be in your house or among the debris after a flood or cyclone.

 Tips to help you stay safe: